MooersLab/pymolsnips/README.md

 Like PyMOL, GNU <em>Emacs</em> was designed to be highly extensible.
 This is a large part of its popularity.
 Over 4600 packages have been developed by users over the years.
-Several package managers, including the [melpa](https://melpa.org), greatly ease package installation.
+Several package managers, including the <a href="https://melpa.org">melpa</a>, greatly ease package installation.
 However, manual installation is often quite simple.

 The interface to <em>Emacs</em> is either a X-terminal window or a simple GUI that can be made complex by opening many <em>buffers</em>, which are like windows.